 The sculptures are made of welded steel, a material of versatile strength that enables her to capture movement in the subject, and balance pieces in a way nearly impossible using a more traditional material.

-The majority of her work is made entirely from found objects so it becomes a 3D collage of old tools and discarded junk.
+The vast majority of her work is made entirely from found objects so it becomes a 3D collage of old tools and discarded junk.
 The contours and structure of the subject are portrayed using anything that can be welded: handles from pliers, pitchforks, rusty chains and old horseshoes find a new life within her work and become a quirky combination of agricultural and natural history.

 Harriet first exhibited at the SWLA at 18.
 She was elected a full member in 2001 and is current President of the Society.